sakshi30/document-analysis/README.md

 ## Acknowledgments

-- OpenAI for the GPT models and embeddings
+- Ollama (Llama3.1) for the GPT models and embeddings
-- LangChain for the RAG framework
 - The open-source community for various tools and libraries

 ## Roadmap